-Your cabling infrastructure should match your company needs.
-When you choose the best cabling solution for your business, it saves you time, money, and headaches.
+Your cabling infrastructure should match your company’s needs.
+Choosing the right network cabling for your business saves you time, money, and headaches.
 Before you select the right cable type for your network, you’ll want to take several factors into consideration.
 Does your company own or lease the building?
 If you own, you’ll want to figure out your primary usage and speed requirements.
 If you lease, you’ll need to determine how long you’re staying in the lease and what type of cabling will get the job done.

 How to Determine the Right Cabling Infrastructure